AdamBrodzinski/react-ive-meteor/readme.md

 ## Meteor Methods

 Meteor provides an RPC style method that can be called on the client or on the server (even other non servers with a DDP adapter).
 You simply write a method on the server and on the client you call `Meteor.call('multiply', 2, 5);`.
 On the server the call would directly return `10` because we have fibers.
 On the client we can't block so the last argument would be a callback with params `error` and `response`.
 You also have access to a few resources inside the method like `this.userId`.
 It will contain the caller's userId if they are authenticated.
 Meteor uses these methods under the hood for the `Authors.insert({name: 'foo'})` calls.
 However we're using our own model methods to bypass the hard to reason allow/deny rules.

+Meteor provides an RPC style method that can be called on the client or on the server (even other non servers with a DDP adapter).
+You simply write a method on the server and on the client you call `Meteor.call('multiply', 2, 5);`.
+On the server the call would directly return `10` because we have fibers.
+On the client we can't block so the last argument would be a callback with params `error` and `response`.
+You also have access to a few resources inside the method like `this.userId`.
+It will contain the caller's userId if they are authenticated.
+Meteor uses these methods under the hood for the `Authors.insert({name: 'foo'})` calls.
+However we're using our own model methods to bypass the hard to reason allow/deny rules.
+The Meteor methods turn out to be pretty good at standing in for a Flux Dispatcher.